Kids "R" the key to teaching responsibility towards animals.

 Reflect, Respond, Respect = Rewards

-Kids 4 Critters is a program teaching 4th grade students to reflect upon the condition of animals in Wake County, N.C. to respond to the needs of these animals, to treat animals with respect, and to understand and appreciate the great rewards of pet ownership.
+Kids 4 Critters is a program teaching 4th grade students to reflect upon the condition of animals in their community, to respond to the needs of these animals, to treat animals with respect, and to understand and appreciate the great rewards of pet ownership.

 We are continually strengthening our program based on feedback from past sessions.
 As a result, there is now a Teacher's Resources page on this site that contains additional learning resources, including reading comprehension, math practice, and vocabulary (crossword puzzles and word searches).